jason1chiu/Social-Network-API/README.md

 ## Installation
 1. Ensure that you have [Node.js](https://nodejs.org/en) and [MongoDB](https://www.mongodb.com) installed on your local machine.
 2. Clone or download the project repository from GitHub using HTTPS or SSH into a folder of your choice
-3. In the project directory, run npm install to install all required dependencies.
+3. In the project directory, run "npm install" to install all required dependencies.
 4. Start the MongoDB server by running mongod or mongo depending on your system.
-5. Launch the application by running npm start or node server.js from the project directory.
+5. Launch the application by running "npm start" or "node server.js" from the project directory.
 6. Use a REST API client like [Insomnia](https://insomnia.rest), or [Postman](https://www.postman.com) to interact with the API endpoints.